Snowpark Migration Accelerator: Deploying the Output Code¶

 Step 2 - Add snowpark extensions library import statements¶

-The tool includes these two import statements in all output .scala files.
+The tool automatically adds these two import statements to every generated .scala file.

 import com.snowflake.snowpark_extensions.Extensions._